Is there anyone in business who hasn’t struggled with the “your price is too high” objection? Yet there is an effective way to counter it.

 Positioning is the act of pointing out every last piece of value.
 Then you can attach and justify an appropriate price.

-The Truth Behind the Objection
+The Truth Behind a Price Objection in Printing Sales

 When a price objection surfaces, dig deeper.
 There are almost always other reasons for the price discrepancy that relate to value.